the-draupnir-project/draupnir-documentation/docs/bot/synapse_module.md

 :::warning

+The Synapse module that was inherited from Mjolnir has been removed from the project.
-The Synapse module is unmaintained, is exactly the same as the module provided by Mjolnir, and will likely be removed from Draupnir in the future.
-However, should the module be removed, mjolnir's module will still be compatible with Draupnir's policy lists.
+The module was unmaintained and untouched for its whole lifetime in Draupnir.
+However the mjolnir module is still compatible with Draupnir's policy lists.

 :::